Brettw347/ProgrammingLanguagesFinalProject-ZLingo/README.md

 - yeet[i]: Removes an item from the given index (i) of a list
 - mansplain: Makes all characters in a manifest variable capitalized
 - shortking: Makes all characters in a manifest variable lowercased
-- gaslight->{variable type}: {variableToBeCast} : Type casts the given variable to the given variable type
+- gaslight->{newVariableType}: {variableToBeCast} : Type casts the given variable to the given variable type
+- @: Single line comment
+- ?? ??: Multi-Line comment

 ### Loops
 - Finesse: if statement
 - ThrowHands: else statement
 - LetItCook: while statement
-- : for statement
+- VibeCheck: for statement